chi-lambda/pi-monitor/README.md

 1. Create a bot with Telegram's BotFather.
 2. Start a conversation with the bot.
 3. Get the chat_id of that conversation.
-4. Replace the values in `config.rename_me.exs` and rename it to config.secret.exs.
+4. Replace the values in `config.exs.example` and rename it to `config.secret.exs`.

 ## Commands